dawsers/hyprscroller/TUTORIAL.md

 editor with a file you are working on, while letting other windows scroll in the rest of the available space.
 These windows may include terminals or documentation browser windows.
-You can `pin` a column, and it will stay at its current location until you call `unpin`.
+You can `pin` a column, and it will stay at its current location until you call `pin` again.
+To change the pinned column, call `pin` twice; once to unpin the currently pinned column, and the second to pin the active one.

 [pin.mp4](https://github.com/user-attachments/assets/13f26203-3ece-47ea-91eb-779c9b2eab73)